Understanding the Process of Salvation in Romans (Part 7 - Much more then, being now justified)

 2Tim.2:10 Therefore I endure all things for the elect's sakes, that they may also obtain the salvation which is in Christ Jesus with eternal glory.
 (11) It is a faithful saying: For if we be dead with him, we shall also live with him: (12) If we suffer, we shall also reign with him: if we deny him, he also will deny us:

-Notice again the word 'obtain' in verse 10.
+Two entries in the above passages concerning the ‘obtaining of’ the glory of Christ.
 To obtain means to acquire or get something, usually through effort, work, or request.
 It does not come freely.
 That which we obtain is eternal glory.
 Glory?
 Yes.
 Paul will get deeper into this subject in other epistles, so this is outside the scope of this study, but that is it.
 That is what sanctification is saving us unto.
 We have eternal life through justification, but sanctification is saving us unto eternal glory and honour in Christ, in the ages to come.

 So, to end this post, let's revisit the key verse in our opening passage,